 output:

-Note: Using ‘ls -lh’ option will show the size of each file in a human-readable format.
-Reading files in bytes may get confused instead we can read files in KB,MB,GB etc, is very easier “e.g.,” To read 5782242 bytes will get confused whereas to read 5.7 M is much user-friendly.
+Note: Using the 'ls -lh' option will show the size of each file in a human-readable format.
+Reading files in bytes may get confusing instead we can read files in KB,MB,GB etc, it is much easier "e.g.," To read 5782242 bytes will get confused whereas to read 5.7 M is much more user-friendly.

 13. How to list a particular file details?